jetbrains-academy/rustlings-course/Recoverable and Unrecoverable Errors/Error Handling/Advanced Errors/task.md

 <div class="hint">

-This exercise uses an updated version of the code in Custom Errors.
+This exercise uses an updated version of the code in "Custom Errors".
 The parsing code is now in an implementation of the `FromStr` trait.
 Note that the parsing code uses `?` directly, without any calls to `map_err()`.
 There is one partial implementation of the `From` trait example that you should